mbj/mutant/docs/mutant-rspec.md

 Coverage:        99.90%
 ```

-This shows mutant detected the redundant alive conditional.
+This shows mutant detected the alive mutation.
+Which shows the conditional we deliberately added above is redundant.

 Feel free to also remove some tests.
-Or do other modifications to either tests or code.
+Or do other modifications to either test or code.
-The integration into rspec.

 Test-Selection
 --------------